Election count shows Turkey's Erdogan under threshold needed to avoid presidential election runoff

 Omer Celik, a spokesperson for Erdogan's Justice and Development, or AK, party, in turn accused the opposition of “an attempt to assassinate the national will” by claiming the state news agency was distorting the results.
 He called the opposition claims “irresponsible.”

-The election could grant Erdogan, 69, another five-year term or see him unseated by Kilicdaroglu, who campaigned on a promise to return Turkey to a more democratic path and to repair an economy battered by high inflation and currency devaluation.
+While Erdogan hoped to win a five-year term that would take him well into his third decade as Turkey's leader, Kilicdaroglu, 74, campaigned on a promise to return the country to a more democratic path and to repair its economy, battered by high inflation and currency devaluation.

-Voters also elected lawmakers to fill Turkey’s 600-seat parliament, which lost much of its legislative power after Erdogan’s executive presidency.
-The opposition has promised to return Turkey’s governance system to a parliamentary democracy if it wins both the presidential and parliamentary ballots.
+Voters also elected lawmakers to fill Turkey's 600-seat parliament, which lost much of its legislative power after a referendum to change the country's system of governance to an executive presidency narrowly passed in 2017.

+With 88% of ballot boxes counted, Anadolu news agency said Erdogan’s ruling party alliance was hovering above 50%, while Kilicdaroglu's Nation Alliance had around 35% and a pro-Kurdish party nearly 10%.

 More than 64 million people, including 3.4 million overseas voters, were eligible to vote.
 This year marks 100 years since Turkey’s establishment as a republic — a modern, secular state born on the ashes of the Ottoman Empire.